Silver Spring monkeys: Alex Pacheco

 Alex Pacheco (born 1958) was a graduate student at George Washington University when he volunteered in May 1981 to work as a research assistant in Taub's lab.
 The Washington Post writes that he was raised in Mexico, the son of a doctor, and wanted to become a priest.
 He took a tour of a slaughterhouse in the 1970s and said it changed his life; he read Peter Singer's Animal Liberation (1975), stopped eating meat, and became an animal rights activist.
-He worked on the anti-whaling ship, the Sea Shepherd Conservation Society, joined the Hunt Saboteurs Association in England, and when he returned to the United States to study political science at George Washington, he teamed up with Ingrid Newkirk, a local poundmaster, to form People for the Ethical Treatment of Animals in March 1980.
+He worked on an anti-whaling ship for the Sea Shepherd Conservation Society, joined the Hunt Saboteurs Association in England, and when he returned to the United States to study political science at George Washington, he teamed up with Ingrid Newkirk, a local poundmaster, to form People for the Ethical Treatment of Animals in March 1980.
 The point of taking the research position in Taub's lab was to gain firsthand experience of what happens in animal research laboratories, so he looked through a list of government-funded labs and chose the one nearest his home in Takoma Park.
 Taub offered him an unpaid position and put him to work with a student, Georgette Yakalis.

 The monkeys

 Inside the Institute for Behavioral Research, Taub was conducting deafferentation experiments on 16 male crab-eating macaques (Macaca fascicularis), and one female rhesus macaque (Macaca mulatta), each about 14 in tall, all born wild in the Philippines.
 Each monkey lived alone in a wire cage measuring 18x18 in, with no bedding, no food bowl, and no environmental enrichment, the cages kept in a windowless room measuring 15 ft square.
 Pacheco writes that 12 of the 17 monkeys had had one or both arms deafferented, while according to the Laboratory Primate Newsletter 10 had undergone deafferentation, the seven others acting as the control group.

 The researchers had named the monkeys Chester, Paul, Billy, Hard Times, Domitian, Nero, Titus, Big Boy, Augustus, Allen, Montaigne, Sisyphus, Charlie, Brooks, Hayden, Adidas, and Sarah.
 Sarah, the lone female, was a control subject, which meant she had been left intact.
 She had been purchased from a dealer, Litton Laboratories, when she was one day old, and had lived since then, for eight years, in the institute.
 Paul was the eldest.
 He had had one arm deafferented.
 He had chewed off all the fingers on that hand and pulled the skin and flesh off the palm, exposing the bone.
-Billy had undergone surgery to deafferent both arms, and used his feet to pick up food pellets.
+Billy had undergone surgery to deafferent both arms and used his feet to pick up food pellets.